-All warrants to be issued to our directors and executive management on or before December 31, 2020, confer the right to subscribe nominal DKK 2 shares against payment of DKK 2.
-Warrants may, however, not be exercised for a period of 180 days following the closing of the offering.
+All warrants issued to our directors and executive management on or before December 31, 2020, confer the right to subscribe nominal DKK 1 shares against payment of DKK 1.
+Warrants may, however, not be exercised for a period of 180 days following the closing of this offering.